oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/02-db/datamesh2db.md

-# Data Mesh for Monolith to Microservices

-### Creating an Autonomous Database instance
+# Creating an Autonomous Database instance